atulkrishnathakur/awstutorial/README.md

   - RDS database: Search rds instance like testpostgresql
   - click on RDS instance like testpostgresql
   - Click on Connect button
+ - Now go to rds instance
+   - Click on security and connectivity tabs
+   - In security column click on VPS Security groups
+   - Click on security group ID
+   - Click on Inbound Rule
+   - Click on Edit Inbound Rule
+   - Click on Add Rule
+     - Type: search PostgreSQL
+     - Source: MyIP ( Automaticaly your IP address will be come but you can verify from https://whatismyipaddress.com/)
+     - Click on Save rules button

 # Run rds PostgresSQL in terminal
 :~$ psql -h &lt;hostname&gt; -U &lt;user&gt;